How You Can Help

 Amphibians have great public appeal!
 Raise money to support conservation projects where many times even a few hundred dollars can go a long way.
 Pick a project to support and go for it!
 Show us your grassroots: organize a bake sale, can drive, or carwash, sell frog tee shirts or stuffed animals, or organize recycling drives for cell phones and inkjet and toner cartridges, which can be sold to recyclers for money – there are countless ways that people have raised funds for amphibian conservation.
 Start a herp group, band together and pool your resources.
 As little as $50,000 can save a species from extinction, but just a few dollars a day can buy vital supplies and support project assistants in range countries.

-Amphibian Ark staff Kevin Zippel and Ron Gagliardo recently wrote on the Paw Talk blog about some of the ways members of the public can participate in amphibian-related activities.
+Amphibian Ark staff Kevin Zippel and Ron Gagliardo wrote on the Paw Talk blog about some of the ways members of the public can participate in amphibian-related activities.
 Read their posting here.

 GoodSearch and GoodShop